IQSS/dataverse-docker/README.md

 INFO Kubernetes file "solr-claim0-persistentvolumeclaim.yaml" created
 ```

-Now you can start all created services with kubectl.
+Now you can start all created services with kubectl, for example: `kubectl create -f dataverse-deployment.yaml`

 #### Warning

-If not all languages are coming in the same time please increase RAM for Docker (not less than 10Gb for 5 languages).
+If not all languages are coming up in the same time please increase RAM for Docker (not less than 10Gb for 5 languages).

-##### To Do
+#### To Do

 Health check support should be added to get Dataverse installation process from Docker more sustainable.